-The Dark Eyes of London – aka The Human Monster – is a 1939 British horror feature film directed by Walter Summers from a screenplay co-written with Patrick Kirwan and John Argyle (as J.F.
+The Dark Eyes of London – aka The Human Monster – is a 1939 British horror film directed by Walter Summers (Chamber of Horrors) from a screenplay co-written with Patrick Kirwan and producer John Argyle (as J.F.
 Argyle).
 Jan Van Lusil provided additional dialogue.
 It is an adaptation of the 1924 novel of the same name by Edgar Wallace.
-The movie stars Bela Lugosi, Hugh Williams and Greta Gynt.

 With the aid of a blind man from the home, Orloff then coldly murders the men to collect the insurance.
 Although the police begin an investigation, Orloff brazenly continues the brutal killings…